SH4FS0c13ty/TigerXDragon/README.md

 Copy the "Toradora_Portable[EN].iso" file to the "ISO/" folder.<br />
 Extract ISO files with UMDGen into "ISO\/Extracted/".<br />
 Copy "ISO/Extracted/NoLabel/PSP_GAME/USRDIR/resource.dat" and "ISO/Extracted/NoLabel/PSP_GAME/USRDIR/first.dat" to "dat-files/" folder.<br />
-Download the strings (*.po files) from https://toradora.oneskyapp.com/.<br />
+Download the strings (.po files) from https://traduction.toradora-fr.tk/.<br />
-Copy the *.po files in "po-files/" folder.<br />
+Copy the .po files in "po-files/" folder.<br />
 Start the stage you want, if you never used this toolkit before, follow the numbers.<br />
 <br />
-To repack the ISO file, copy "export/resource.dat" and "export/first.dat" to "ISO/Extracted/NoLabel/PSP_GAME/USRDIR/" folder.<br />
+To repack the ISO file, copy the "export/PSP_GAME/" folder to the "ISO/Extracted/NoLabel/" folder.<br />
 Start UMDGen and click on the "New" button.<br />
 Go on the right blank space, right click and go to "Add > Existing Folder...".<br />
 Select the "ISO/Extracted/NoLabel/PSP_GAME/" folder and click on the "OK" button.<br />
 Go on the right blank space, right click and go to "Add > Existing File(s)...".<br />
 Select the "ISO/Extracted/NoLabel/PSP_GAME/UMD_DATA.bin" file and click on the "OK" button.<br />
-Click on the "Save" button, select "Uncompressed (*.iso)" and export the ISO file wherever you want.<br />
+Click on the "Save" button, select "Uncompressed (\*.iso)" and export the ISO file wherever you want.<br />
 <br />